polarmobile/polar.paywall.publisher/README.md

 obtain login credentials.

 Note that routing rules should only allow traffic between Polar's server and the Publisher's server over HTTPS (port 443).
+An IDS should be placed in front of the server to ensure that an attacker does not attempt to brute force any passwords and keys.

 ## Errors ##